-There is a standard trading-page format including order book, charts, moving averages, and volume.
+There is a standard trading-page format, including an order book, charts, moving averages, and trading volume.
 It’s all standard stuff, but I really like the look and feel of Crypto.com.
-They offer spot pairs, 3 x margin trading, and derivatives, and are pushing DeFi projects pretty hard on their front page.
+They offer spot pairs, 3 x margin trading, and derivatives and are pushing DeFi projects pretty hard on their front page.
 Not one for the beginners, necessarily, but very nicely presented.

-Headquartered out of Seychelles, KuCoin.com was also founded in 2017, a popular year it seems.
-It has a research department that watches the crypto space for interesting projects, and we can see from the massive array of assets you can trade, that they have been hard at work.
-They now partner with venture capital firm, IDG Capital and continue to grow, offering crypto-backed lending and borrowing facilities.
+Headquartered out of Seychelles, KuCoin.com was also founded in 2017, a popular year, it seems.
+It has a research department that watches the crypto space for interesting projects, and we can see from the massive array of digital assets you can trade that they have been hard at work.
+They now partner with venture capital firm IDG Capital and continue to grow, offering crypto-backed lending and borrowing facilities.

 KuCoin.com is a serious player in the crypto trading space.
 They also have KuCoin that powers their network.
 As the network grows, I am certain we will be hearing more about this platform.

-Blockfi.com was founded in New York in 2017 and is headed by Zac Prince, whose resume includes junior tennis ace, poker-pro, and general tech startup-prodigy.
+Blockfi.com was founded in New York in 2017 and is headed by Zac Prince, whose resume includes junior tennis ace, poker-pro, and general tech startup prodigy.
 It was initially intended to offer traditional banking-style services to the crypto space.
-After several rounds of investment capital, it has expanded into new markets and is definitely one to watch.
+After several rounds of investment capital, it has expanded into new crypto markets and is definitely one to watch.

 Lending services are available in 47 US states so far.
 Their interest accounts are available from most regions, but they are slowly expanding their lending to other countries.

 You’ll find all the really big guns, like BTC, ETH, and LTC, but they have a comprehensive selection of US$-based stable coins – USDT, USDC, PAX, and GUSD.
 This fits in with their lending and staking business models.